deepakmittal/reports/README.md

   // ......
 Setters and getters
 }
 ```
 * create your Filter class that implements 'Filter' interface.
-Filter contails parameters on basis of which you want to filter data.
-Here you define if a Row is filtered in or filtered out by implementing method filterIn.
+Filter contains parameters on basis of which you want to filter data.
+Here you define if a Row is filtered in or filtered out by implementing method filterIn().

 ```java
  public class AdExchangeDataFilter implements Filter{